sharonylu/resumebuilder/README.md

 To run:
 In terminal, navigate to the resumebuilder folder.

-Run this command: $ ./mvnw spring-boot:run
+Run this command:

+$ ./mvnw spring-boot:run

 In a new tab of terminal, navigate to the resumebuilder folder.
-Then cd into frontend: $ cd frontend
+Then cd into frontend:

+$ cd frontend

+Install the node modules:
+$ npm install

-Run this command: $ npm start
+Run this command:
+$ npm start

 This will open up localhost:3000 in your default browser.

-Troubleshooting:
-When attemping $ npm start, you may get an error "MODULE_NOT_FOUND" Run these commands:
-$ rm -rf node_modules
-$ npm install
-Then it should work!